parismollo/Splitter/README.md

 # Machine learning principles

-The purpose of this repository is to practice the use of machine learning principles, such as over and under-fitting.
+The purpose of this repository is my self practice of machine learning principles, such as over and under-fitting.
 Exercise from the Book "Data Science from Scratch"

 I am a student that is learning, let me know if you find any errors,the code is inspired from examples and exercises found in books.